My family is more of the pumpkin pie kin. Sweet potatoes are left for marshmallow-topped casseroles. No shame there.

 But I’ve yet to thrust them into the breakfast scene.
 And if there’s one nutrient-packed root veg that deserves the morning spotlight, it’s this guy.

 Sweet potatoes are a powerhouse when it comes to nutrition.

-They’re rich in beta carotene, Vitamin A and C, and act as an anti-inflammatory in the body.
+They’re rich in beta carotene and vitamins A and C, and they act as an anti-inflammatory in the body.
 One large potato provides 4 grams protein, 6 grams of fiber, and just 162 calories.
 So, indulge away my friends.
 Indulge away.

 These oats require just 7 ingredients and about 30 minutes start to finish.
 And, if you bake (or microwave) your sweet potatoes ahead of time (like me!), it’ll go even faster and you’ll always have some on hand to add to your morning oats or a quick soup.

 Though I made this version with rolled oats, I included notes for using steel cut oats as well.
 You can also find my other steel-cut oat recipe here served with brown sugar pears, as well as my favorite Creamy Pumpkin Oats with Blueberries.

 To give this dish a more indulgent “sweet potato pie” feel, I topped it with my Pumpkin Maple Pecan Granola!
 But of course, it would be just as delicious with any granola and a few roasted or raw pecans or walnuts.

 Creamy with a bit of crunch from the granola

 If you make this recipe, be sure to take a photo and tag it #minimalistbaker on Instagram!
 We try and look at every photo you guys post, and it always makes our day when we see what you’re cooking up.
 Cheers, and happy fall!